 - DFSA, or the Danish Financial Supervisory Authority;

 - The DBA, or Danish Business Authority (until 2012 the Danish Trade and Companies Agency) operating under the aegis of the Ministry of Economic Affairs and Development and overseeing the financial reporting of unfunded business entities.
 However, in practice, since 2007, the power to set Danish accounting standards has been delegated to the Danish Accounting Standards Committee – DASC(owned by the FSR, the Danish Auditors’ Committee).
-The DASC does not have a legal mandate, but its recommendations and technical manuals represent a high level of Danish accounting; the Committee sets guidelines for small, medium and large Danish companies (belonging to Class B and C).
+The DASC does not have a legal mandate, but its recommendations and technical manuals represent a high level of Danish bookkeeping; the Committee sets guidelines for small, medium and large Danish companies (belonging to Class B and C).

 According to current law in Denmark, auditors are regulated at the state level.
 The key piece of legislation that regulates the auditing profession in Denmark is The Danish Act on Approved Auditors and Audit Firms (the Audit Act) Consolidated Act No. 1287 of November 20, 2018.
 The Act makes it clear that responsibility for public oversight of auditors lies with the Ministry of Industry, Business and Financial Affairs.
 This ministry is consecutively under the permanent supervision of the Parliament in Denmark.
 Obtaining the official title of State Certified Public Accountant (SPA) is exactly what the Act No. 617 of June 12, 2013 refers to.
 The establishment and management of initial professional development (IPD) for SPAs are the joint responsibilities of the Danish Financial Supervisory Authority (DSFA), the Danish Business Authority (DBA) and the universities operating in Denmark.
-The requirements for candidates are that they have a university degree at the master’s level, have successfully completed three years of training to prepare them for the accounting profession, and have passed a final examination to verify their professional competence.
+The requirements for candidates are that they have a university degree at the master’s level, have successfully completed three years of training to prepare them for the bookkeeping profession, and have passed a final examination to verify their professional competence.
 The training along with the exam is offered by the FSR and the DBA.
 Individuals who are members of the FSR – danske revisorer, or organizations of professional accountants, have been required to complete an apprenticeship since 2006.
 The apprenticeship should last for a minimum of 120 hours and should not be completed in more than three years.
 The fact that apprenticeships have been completed is checked in detail by state authorities.
 The adopted Audit Law gives the DBA such privileges and responsibilities as conducting quality assurance reviews, protecting the CSO designation, cooperating and sharing key information on audit oversight with other government authorities, including those from other countries, registering, approving and licensing audit firms and auditors, adopting regulations and standards for reporting, ethics, auditing and education, and conducting investigations.
 The FSR also has the power to manage members who belong to the organization.
-Among other things, it is involved in establishing and enforcing ethical requirements, setting standards for accounting in Denmark and auditing, working with the Danish Financial Supervisory Authority and the Danish Business Agency to set specific requirements on the initial and continuing professional development of accountants, and working with the DBA through which investigations are conducted and disciplining individual FSR members.
+Among other things, it is involved in establishing and enforcing ethical requirements, setting standards for bookkeeping in Denmark and auditing, working with the Danish Financial Supervisory Authority and the Danish Business Agency to set specific requirements on the initial and continuing professional development of accountants, and working with the DBA through which investigations are conducted and disciplining individual FSR members.
 The body that oversees the financial sector and has the authority to establish new educational requirements for Danish auditors is the Danish Financial Supervisory Authority.
-According to Executive Order No. 1406 of December 11, 2013 for the SPA, auditors responsible for conducting statutory audits for financial institutions must absolutely obtain a minimum of 180 hours of professional practice, and this should include 60 hours of additional professional preparation through which candidates will acquire specialized knowledge of performing accounting and auditing services.
+According to Executive Order No. 1406 of December 11, 2013 for the SPA, auditors responsible for conducting statutory audits for financial institutions must absolutely obtain a minimum of 180 hours of professional practice, and this should include 60 hours of additional professional preparation through which candidates will acquire specialized knowledge of performing bookkeeping and auditing services.
+If you have any legal concerns about running your business in Denmark, please turn to a trusted lawyer for support.

 Classification of reporting obligations

-Danish company accounting is largely based on the preparation of financial statements, the principles of which are contained in the Financial Reporting Act showing the division of all Danish business activities into 4 classes (A, B, C and D) according to the following criteria:
+Danish company bookkeeping is largely based on the preparation of financial statements, the principles of which are contained in the Financial Reporting Act showing the division of all Danish business activities into 4 classes (A, B, C and D) according to the following criteria:

 - legal form,